 Following the Meeting of Creditors, the creditors and the Trustee are provided time to make objections to your bankruptcy petition or other claims on your estate.

-Chapter 11 (and 13) debtors then have time to put forth a repayment plan that exceeds liquidation value.
+Chapter 11, small business and Ch.
+13 debtors then have time to put forth a repayment plan that exceeds liquidation value.
 Once the plan is confirmed, the bankruptcy court discharges the remaining of your debts existed on the date you filed the bankruptcy.

 Chapter 11 is expensive but allows many debtors more flexibility, particularly those who are sole proprietors of small businesses.
 It operates best in a temporary crisis situation.
 As one bankruptcy judge told me, “it’s an expensive luxury.”
 While that is true, Chapter 11 can make the difference between a failed business and the poverty that goes with it on one hand, and living to fight another day on the other.